 Once you’ve cleared out the clutter, give your home some much-needed TLC.

-- Empty out your kitchen fridge and thoroughly clean it.
+- Empty your kitchen fridge and thoroughly clean it.

 - Wash the windows, both inside and out.

-- Clean vinyl or wood blinds and take any curtains or drapes to the cleaners.
+- Clean blinds and take any curtains or drapes to the cleaners.

 - Flip your mattress.
 Don’t just clean your sheets; wash your pillows and mattress covers as well.

-Whether you’re doing your annual spring clean-up or a weekly deep clean, check out this list of 10 things you never clean in your home (but should).
+Whether you’re doing your annual spring clean-up or a weekly deep clean, find out how to clean your house fast.